hershel-theodore-layton/portable-hack-ast-linters/README.md

 I subscribe wholehartedly to the following quote from the [CppCoreGuidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines):

 ```
-Compilers don’t read comments ... and neither do many programmers (consistently).
+Compilers don’t read comments ...
+and neither do many programmers (consistently).
 ```

-As a replacement to fixme comments, PhaLinters uses the `pragma(...)` directive and the `<<Pragmas(...)>>` annotation.
+As a replacement for fixme comments, PhaLinters uses the `pragma(...)` directive and the `<<Pragmas(...)>>` annotation.
 The following pieces of code express the same intent.